jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 ## Confirm tally and audit decryption

+This isn't part of the current polling place experience; diligent voters are encouraged to do it later from home.
-Later, after the final tally is published, the voter checks on the bulletin board website that:
+After the final tally is published, the voter checks on the bulletin board website that:

 #.
 Their final cast ballot was included in the tally
 #.
 Their audited ballots, if any, were decrypted as expected